aloknsingh/ibm_r4ml_biganalytics/README.md

 ## 1. Sign up for the Data Science Experience

 Sign up for IBM's [Data Science Experience](http://datascience.ibm.com/).
-By signing up for the Data Science Experience, two services will be created in your Bluemix account: ``DSX-Spark`` and ``DSX-ObjectStore``.
+By signing up for the Data Science Experience, two services will be created in your IBM Cloud account: ``DSX-Spark`` and ``DSX-ObjectStore``.
 If these services do not exist, or if you are already using them for some other application, you will need to create new instances.

 To create these services:
-* Login or create your Bluemix [Bluemix](http://bluemix.net) account.
+* Login or create your [IBM Cloud](http://bluemix.net) account.
 * Create your Spark service by selecting the service type [Apache Spark](https://console.bluemix.net/catalog/services/apache-spark).If the name has not already been used, name your service ``DSX-Spark`` so that you can keep track of it.
 * Create your Object Storage service by selecting the service type [Cloud Object Storage](https://console.bluemix.net/catalog/infrastructure/object-storage-group).
 If the name has not already been used, name your service ``DSX-ObjectStorage`` so that you can keep track of it.